anhtuta/dsa/src/practice/leetcode/README.md

   - `int sum = a[left] + a[right]; if (sum == target) {}` viết lại thành: `if (target - a[left] == a[right])`
   - Trong binary search: `int mid = (left + right)/2` viết lại thành: `int mid = left + (right - left) / 2`

+How leetcode run testcases: The system executes all testcases using the same program instance.
+Global/static variables affect the program state from one test case to another.

 # Leetcode patterns

 Vocab: